LP-Duality Theory and the Cores of Games: The Bipartite -Matching Game

 Corresponding to any edge $e = (i, j)$, consider the sub-coalition $S = \{ i, j\}$.
 The worth of this sub-coalition is obtained by picking edge $e$ $b_c$ times, i.e., $c(\{i, j\}) = b_c \cdot w_e$.
 Since $(\alpha, \beta)$ be a core imputation, the profit allocated to this sub-coalition is at least its worth, i.e., $\alpha_i + \beta_j \geq b_c \cdot w_e$.
 Dividing by $b_c$ we get $u_i + v_j \geq w_e$.
 Therefore $(u, v)$ satisfies the constraint in LP (\ref{eq.b-uncon-core-dual-bipartite}) and is hence a dual feasible solution.
 Since $(\alpha, \beta)$ is a core imputation, $ \sum_{i \in U} {\alpha_i} + \sum_{j \in V} {\beta_j} \ = c(U \cup V) .$ Therefore, by integrality and the LP-duality theorem, the objective function value of this dual equals the optimal primal.
 Therefore $(u, v)$ is an optimal dual solution. \end{proof}

 \begin{remark} Clearly, the proof given above can be used for characterizing the core of the assignment game as well.
-We note that it is simpler and more modular than the proof given in \cite{Shapley1971assignment}.
-Because of its modularity, its ideas apply to other games admitting TUM.
+We note that the proof given in \cite{Shapley1971assignment} does not explicitly use total unimodularity.
+Instead, it explicitly uses the maximum weight matching guaranteed by the TUM of LP (\ref{eq.core-primal-bipartite}).
+Our proof is simpler and more modular.
+Because of the latter, its idea applies directly to other games admitting TUM.
 We further observe that with a little bit of care, Theorem \ref{thm.b-uniform} could have been derived from Theorem \ref{thm.SS}.
-However, by doing that we would have lost the opportunity of stating these ideas in a simple setting before applying them to more complex games. \end{remark}
+However, by doing that we would have lost the opportunity of stating this idea in a simple setting before applying it to more complex games. \end{remark}

 Next, we prove that the core of the uniform bipartite $b$-matching game also has two extreme imputations, as claimed for the assignment game in Theorem \ref{thm.extreme}.
 For $i \in U$, let $\alpha_i^h$ and $\alpha_i^l$ denote the highest and lowest profits that $i$ accrues among all imputations in the core.
 Similarly, for $j \in V$, let $\beta_j^h$ and $\beta_j^l$ denote the highest and lowest profits that $j$ accrues in the core.
 Let $\alpha^h$ and $\alpha^l$ denote the vectors whose components are $\alpha_i^h$ and $\alpha_i^l$, respectively.
 Similarly, let $\beta^h$ and $\beta^l$ denote vectors whose components are $\beta_j^h$ and $\beta_j^l$, respectively.